Myths, Truths, and FAQs about Bankruptcy

 CAN CREDITORS OBJECT TO MY BANKRUPTCY?

 Yes.
-Your creditors have the right to object to the discharge of a debt or to your bankruptcy case as a whole and we will draft your documents in a manner that minimizes that risk.
-There are a few, limited grounds upon which a creditor may object such as fraud, false representations, abuse of process, etc. The trustee may also raise similar objections.
-Our attorneys have strategies to minimize the risk and effect of creditor action.
-In a Chapter 13, creditors can object to the confirmation of your Chapter 13 Plan.
+Your creditors have the right to object to the discharge of a debt or to your discharge entirely.
+There are a few, limited grounds upon which a creditor may raise these objections such as fraud, false representations, abuse of process, etc. The trustee may also raise similar objections.

 WHAT IS A REAFFIRMATION AGREEMENT?